 Migrate to Australia

 However, many lawyers are also migration agents.
-If a lawyer wants to become a migration agent and practise migration law, they must register with MARA.
-In addition, immigration lawyers usually maintain double registration to provide immigrant advice and assistance.
 In contrast to immigration agents who are not legally qualified, immigration lawyers can also appeal to court and high courts.

 Agents must complete 12 months certification or Diploma in Australian Migration Law

 Lawyers must complete a law degree and Practical training.